huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ### Login with two-factor authentication

-Step 1: Login to Uwazi with your credentials..
+Step 1: Login to Uwazi with your credentials.

 Step 2: You will be prompted to input your authentication code.
 Enter the code from Authy or Google Authenticator.